 It can take years to build an online reputation and even longer for name recognition.
 If you are new to blogging or plan to start a blog, it seems like a long road ahead.

-The second is that you talk to your readers.
+The other is that you talk to your readers in your writing.
 You can do this with very little effort by changing your writing point of view (POV).

 You might associate POV with storytelling and writing books.
-But it is a vital element in writing fantastic blog posts.
+But it is a vital element in writing fantastic blog posts too.

-In place of writing in the first person using I and me, change to using the second person point of view using you and your.
+Instead of writing in the first person using I and me, change your writing to the second person point of view using you and your.

 With this simple change, you will be talking to and about your readers and not at them.

-Look at some of the best bloggers such as Neil Patel, Darren Rowse or Joanna Penn.
-When you read what they write, you will see that they write their popular posts in the second person.
+Look at some of the best bloggers such as Neil Patel, Darren Rowse, Jeff Goins, Jane Friedman, or Joanna Penn.
+When you read what they write, you will see that they write their popular posts mostly in the second person.